pseusys/SeasideVPN/README.md

   make test
   ```

-  for testing all system components, including integration tests.
+  for testing all system components.

 - ```bash
   make lint